microsoft/onnxruntime/js/README.md

 - Follow instructions in [Remote Debugging on Android](https://developer.chrome.com/devtools/docs/remote-debugging-legacy) to launch `adb`.
 Make sure to use port 9000 so that the existing debug configuration works.
 - in VSCode, select debug configuration `Remote Browser via Webkit Adaptor`.
 - follow the steps above to debug.

+#### Debugging C/C++ for ONNX Runtime WebAssembly

+To debug C/C++ code for ONNX Runtime WebAssembly, you need to build ONNX Runtime with debug info (see [Build](#Build-2)).

+Currently debugging C/C++ code in WebAssembly is not supported in VSCode yet.
+Please follow [this instruction](https://developer.chrome.com/blog/wasm-debugging-2020/) to debug in browser devtool using extension [C/C++ DevTools Support (DWARF)](https://chrome.google.com/webstore/detail/cc%20%20-devtools-support-dwa/pdcpmagijalfljmkmjngeonclgbbannb).

 ### Generating Document